get-glu/glu/docs/guides/gitops-implementation.md

 ## The System

 Every Glu codebase starts with a `glu.System`.
-A system is a container for your pipelines, and entrypoint for command line interactions and starting the built-in server, as well a scheduler for running promotions based on triggers.
+A system is a container for your pipelines, and entrypoint for command line interactions and starting the built-in server, as well as a scheduler for running promotions based on triggers.

-In the GitOps example you will find a `main.go`.
-In this you will find `main()` function, which calls a function `run(ctx) error`.
+In the GitOps example, you will find a `main.go`.
+In this, you will find `main()` function, which calls a function `run(ctx) error`.

 This `run()` function is where we first get introduced to our new glu system instance.